 There is a total consonance of views on involvement of Nigerian students in universities abroad.
 Orim et. al. (2012) in their findings from a study conducted in a UK University revealed that Nigerian postgraduate students abroad are not exempted from plagiarism.
 This study revealed that plagiarism among Nigerian postgraduates overseas is a serious problem.
 It further showed that most of the respondents in the study had little or no knowledge of plagiarism prior their trip to UK.
-Other reasons offered for participation of Nigerian students in this widely recognized unethical lapse are inadequate knowledge of students about appropriate citing and referencing of scholarly works, and the fact that reasonable number of academics directly or indirectly tolerates plagiarism due to their decrease surveillance.
+Other reasons offered for participation of Nigerian students in this widely recognized unethical lapse are inadequate knowledge of students about appropriate citing and referencing of scholarly works, and the fact that reasonable number of academics IV.

-IV.
-Addressing Plagiarism in Nigeria's IVORY TOWERS
+6 Addressing Plagiarism in Nigeria's Ivory Towers